grantj-re3/BadLieGolf/Links_PuttingSpeed.md

    - Observation 3: Rolling the green can increase the speed significantly e.g. from 7.4 to 9.9 = 2.5 feet (+34%).

-## Evidence based approach to putting speed
+## Evidence-based approach to putting speed

 1. [GolfWRX: Tom Stickney II | How drastically does slope effect green speed?
 More than you even think… | 2018](https://www.golfwrx.com/522438/how-drastically-does-slope-effect-green-speed-more-than-you-even-think/)
    - Chart showing how up/down slope changes the effective stimp